paskal/blog/blog/content/post/2017-remote-code-build-in-visual-studio-code.markdown

 }
 ```

 In VSC same could be achieved using [Tasks](https://code.visualstudio.com/docs/editor/tasks) functionality.
-Difference is you couldn't create global settings, whatever you do will be saved in project you're working in.
-Another difference is you could write something in console and it will be sent over to script's STDIN, which is unachiavable in Sublime Text.
+The difference is you couldn't create global settings, whatever you do will be saved in the project you're working in.
+Another difference is you could write something in the console and it will be sent over to script's STDIN, which is unachievable in Sublime Text.

 To start, open your project task configuration file via **Ctrl**+**P**, **>Configure Task Runner**, **Others**.
 Then paste following json text and customize it for yourself: